PiggyArchive/WordChanger/README.md

 # WordChanger
-Lets you change words in a string when players talk!
+Replaces words in a string with a different word when players talk!
 Coming soon